gilmore-lab/databrary-authorizations/authorizations/Templates-OSPs.md

 You can find more information about Databrary on our website (databrary.org).
 We also have a document addressing the most commonly asked questions by institutions: http://databrary.org/access/guide/institutions.html.
 The other institutions that have approved and signed the agreement are also listed on our website: http://databrary.org/community/institutions.html.

-Please read the attached agreement for Dr. **[FULL NAME]** and, if you approve, kindly return the signed copy to me to complete Dr. **[LAST NAME]**'s authorization.
+Attached is the agreement for your review.
 Please have Dr. **[LAST NAME]** provide their signature on page 1 and initials on page 3.
-Please complete and provide a signature on page 1 and as well as providing initials after each section in Annex I on pages 2 and 3
+Please complete and provide a signature on page 1 and as well as providing initials after each section in Annex I on pages 2 and 3.

+All signatures and initials are required to be wet ink or Adobe certified digital.
+Scanned copies of wet ink signatures are preferred.

 If you approve, kindly return the signed copy to me to complete Dr. **[LAST NAME]**'s authorization.
 Please let me know if you have any questions or need any further information.